-You can schedule an individual appointment or register for a program by logging into your myPERA
+You can schedule an individual appointment or register for a program by logging into your myPERA online account or calling our Member Service Center at 651.296.7460 or toll free at 800.652.9026.

 Retirement Benefit Estimates

 Estimates are available in myPERA any time for your convenience.
 In addition, PERA will provide an estimate of your retirement benefit upon request.